apollographql/connectors-community/connectors/stripe/README.md

 ## Additional setup for VS Code task runner

-Edit your `.vscode/settings.json` to include the following keys:
+Edit your `.vscode/settings.json` to include the following Stripe-specific key:

 ```
 {